pramnora/txt/README.md

 As an exercise...

 - Take a plain text [.txt] file...; and, change it's filename extension to become: [.html].
 Now, go and view the page over the internet.
-The plain text will show...with, of coure, no HTML formatting.
+The plain text characters will still show...(which, of course, includes no HTML formatting).
 - Take an HTML [.html] file...and, change it's filename extension to become: [.txt], instead.
-When one views this page, now, over the internet...all HTML code formatting will vanish.
+When one views this page, now, over the internet...all HTML code formatting will have completely vanished...?!